Keruspe/blog/posts/2012-11-29-knowing-your-system-part-the-init-process.md

 * the stage 3 corresponds to shutdown tasks.

-Runit can read and handle SysVInit runlevels through an external compatibility layer called runsvdir but this is not how it is intended to be ran.
+Runit can read and handle SysVInit runlevels through an external compatibility layer called runsvdir but this is not how it is intended to be run.

 Runit's goal is to be as small and light as possible, it does exactly what you ask it to, and nothing more.
 You end up with a system as small as possible, but you do not have to forget anything since it won't automatically do it for you.